0 Recently Viewed Program(s)

 6

-As future healthcare professionals, students in this course will require strategies for working effectively and respectfully within interdisciplinary teams.
-The course examines topics such as conflict management, problem-solving, decision-making, customer service, leadership, ethics and values in health care.
+As future health care professionals, students in this course will require strategies for working effectively and respectfully within interdisciplinary teams.
+The course examines topics such as conflict management, problem solving, decision making, customer service, leadership, ethics and values in the health care workplace.

 1.5